 The Plan was adopted by the company’s board of directors to preserve the company’s NOLs and other tax attributes, and thus reduce the risk of a possible change of ownership under Section 382 of the Internal Revenue Code.
 Any such change of ownership under Section 382 would limit or eliminate the ability of the company to use its existing NOLs for federal income tax purposes.
 In general, an ownership change will occur if the company’s 5% shareholders, for purposes of Section 382, collectively increase their ownership in the company by an aggregate of more than 50 percentage points over a rolling three-year period.
 The Plan is designed to reduce the likelihood that the company experiences such an ownership change by discouraging any person or group from becoming a new 5% shareholder under Section 382.
 Rights issued under the Plan could be triggered upon the acquisition by any person or group of 4.9% or more of the company’s outstanding common stock and could result in substantial dilution of the acquirer’s percentage ownership in the company.
 There is no guarantee that the Plan will achieve the objective of preserving the value of the company’s NOLs.

-As of March 31, 2021, there were 13,443,909 shares of the company’s common stock, $0.001 par value, outstanding.
+As of March 31, 2022, there were 14,051,149 shares of the company’s common stock, $0.001 par value, outstanding.
 Persons or groups considering the acquisition of shares of beneficial ownership of the company’s common stock should first evaluate their percentage ownership based on this revised outstanding share number to ensure that the acquisition of shares does not result in beneficial ownership of 4.9% or more of outstanding shares.
-For more information about the Plan, please visit https://investor.autoweb.com/financial-information/tax.
+For more information about the Plan, please visit investor.autoweb.com/financial-information/tax.

 About AutoWeb, Inc.